neworganizing/ogea-api/README.md

-OGEA API
+Electionary API

-Flask API on top of OGEA database.
+Flask API on top of Electionary database.

 Before using: